 "Empower students to progress toward their life goals."

-Students can leave the Technology Center with up to 60 college credits, a state or national license/certification, and advanced skills that employers are looking for!
+Students can leave the Van Buren Tech with up to 60 college credits, a state or national license/certification, and advanced skills that employers are looking for!

-Each year, over 1,000 high school juniors and seniors from 15 partnering school districts throughout southwest Michigan, choose to attend the Technology Center for a portion of their school day.
+Each year, over 1,000 high school juniors and seniors from 15 partnering school districts throughout southwest Michigan, choose to attend the Van Buren Tech for a portion of their school day.
 The flexibility in program offerings at VBTC allows students to maintain their affiliation with their "home school," while pursuing opportunities to work with educational and technical resources that would otherwise be unavailable.